 Conferences, workshops, and training programs assist in solving special problems encountered by businesses, industries, and government agencies.
-Programs may be offered on-site for the client, at East Central Community College main campus in Decatur, at the Integrated Technologies Training Center in the Choctaw Advanced Tech Parc, at the Productivity Enhancement Lab in Philadelphia, or at any of the College's Workforce Development training locations.
+Programs may be offered on-site for the client, at East Central Community College main campus in Decatur or at any of the College's Workforce Development training locations.